BURZUMANE/pasteis/readme.md

 There are two pre-configured user accounts for testing purposes:

 - **Username:** Driver
-  **Password:** Driver
+  **Password:** password

 - **Username:** BigBoss777
-  **Password:** BigBoss777
+  **Password:** password

-You can use either of these accounts to log in and test the application's functionality.
+In order to see how the system works there's need to login to both users from different browsers or two incognito tabs.

 ## Stopping the Application